Zeeeepa/xyops/docs/api.md

 GET /api/app/get_secret/v1
 ```

-Fetch a single secret’s metadata by ID.
+Fetch a single secret's metadata by ID.
 No specific privilege is required, besides a valid user session or API Key.
 Both a HTTP GET with query string parameters and a HTTP POST with JSON are allowed.
 This returns only metadata; not the encrypted variable values.

 Parameters: